-The director's has overall responsibility for the establishment and oversight of the company's risk management framework.
+The directors have overall responsibility for the establishment and oversight of the company's risk management framework.

 The company's directors and management team are responsible for monitoring compliance with the company's risk management policies and procedures, and for reviewing the adequacy of the risk management framework in relation to the risks faced by the company.